-- Do you have access to hospital privileges in facial feminisation?
+- Do you have access to hospital privileges in facial feminization?

-- Is your surgical facility accredited by an internationally recognised certification agency, such as the ISO in Europe?
+- Is your surgical facility accredited by an internationally recognized certification agency, such as the ISO in Europe?

 - Do you consider me a strong candidate to benefit from FFS Surgery?